Near Sperryville in Rappahannock County, Virginia — The American South (Mid-Atlantic)

 Erected by Shenandoah National Park.

 Location.
 38° 37.348′ N, 78° 19.381′ W. Marker is near Sperryville, Virginia, in Rappahannock County.
 Marker is on Skyline Drive, on the left when traveling south.
+Located at the Pinnacles Overlook in Shenandoah National Park.
 Touch for map.
-Located at the Pinnacles Overlook in Shenandoah National Park.
 Marker is in this post office area: Sperryville VA 22740, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Civilian Conservation Corps (approx. 1.1 miles away); Marys Rock Tunnel (approx. 2.1 miles away); Rocks Older than Mankind (approx. 2.1 miles away); Old Man in the Mountain (approx. 2.3 miles away); Stony Man (approx. 2.3 miles away); Visiblity-Endangered? (approx. 2.3 miles away); The Greatest Single Feature (approx. 2.6 miles away); Thornton Gap (approx. 2.6 miles away).
+If These Walls Could Talk (approx. 0.9 miles away); Civilian Conservation Corps (approx. 1.1 miles away); Marys Rock Tunnel (approx. 2.1 miles away); Rocks Older than Mankind (approx. Old Man in the Mountain (approx. 2.3 miles away); Stony Man (approx. 2.3 miles away); Visiblity-Endangered? (approx. 2.3 miles away); The Greatest Single Feature (approx. 2.6 miles away).
 Touch for a list and map of all markers in Sperryville.

 More about this marker.
 On the right side of the marker is a profile of the mountain indicating the summit.
 A Photo below and to the left of the profile shows Old Rag's crest is strewn with massive Old Rag granite, rock that is ten million centuries old.
 To the lower right is a photo of a Natural staircase through granite walls on Old Rag.